 The Mk17 first stage is a balanced diaphragm first stage, ensuring that you get the best breathing performance at any tank pressure or depth.

 It is also environmentally sealed and equipment with heat exchangers around the first stage to help prevent the regulator from freezing up.

-It comes with 2 HP ports on either side, and four low pressure ports, two on each side.
+It comes with 2 HP ports on either side and four low-pressure ports, two on each side.

-It also feature an adjustable inhalation knob for fine tuning your breathing on the dive, as well as a venturi switch to help prevent free flows on the surface and delivers better performance on the dive.
+It also features an adjustable inhalation knob for fine tuning your breathing on the dive, as well as a venturi switch to help prevent free flows on the surface and delivers better performance on the dive.

 If you are looking for a more compact system for your cold water dives this would be a great choice.
 It is also Nitrox compatible right out of the box and available in a black tech version, which is much harder to scratch than the chrome version.